evansibok/super-duper-articles/003-Bootstrapping a RedwoodJS Application/bootstrapping-a-redwoodjs-application.md

 ## Quick Summary
 RedwoodJS prides itself as the full-stack framework for the Jamstack.

-If you have no idea what Jamstack is please read more about it [here](https://www.freecodecamp.org/news/what-is-the-jamstack-and-how-do-i-host-my-website-on-it/).

 In this tutorial, we are going to learn about RedwoodJS and how to initialize a new RedwoodJS application.

 ## Goal